Tentacle erotica

-Tentacle erotica (触手責め, shokushu zeme) is a type of pornography most commonly found in Japan which integrates traditional pornography with elements of bestiality and a fantasy, horror, or science-fiction theme.
+Tentacle erotica (触手責め, shokushu zeme) is a type of pornography most commonly found in Japan that integrates traditional pornography with elements of bestiality, fantasy, horror, and science fiction.
 It is found in some horror or hentai titles, with tentacled creatures (usually fictional monsters) having sexual intercourse, predominantly with females or, to a lesser extent, males.
 Tentacle erotica can be consensual but mostly contains elements of rape.

 The genre is well known enough in Japan that it is the subject of parody.
 In the 21st century, Japanese films of this genre have become recognized in the United States and Europe, although it remains a small, fetish-oriented part of the adult film industry.
 While most tentacle erotica is animated, there are also a few live-action films that depict it.

 History

-Some of the earliest examples of tentacle erotica were woodblock prints depicting women being violated by octopuses, such as Kitao Shigemasa's Programme of Erotic Noh Plays (1781) and Shunshō Katsukawa's Lust of Many Women on One Thousand Nights (1786).
+The earliest examples of tentacle erotica were woodblock prints depicting women being violated by octopuses, such as Kitao Shigemasa's Programme of Erotic Noh Plays (1781) and Shunshō Katsukawa's Lust of Many Women on One Thousand Nights (1786).

-Among the most famous of the early instances is an illustration from the 1814 Hokusai book Kinoe no Komatsu, known as The Dream of the Fisherman's Wife.
-It is an example of shunga (Japanese erotic woodblock art) and has been reworked by a number of artists, such as Masami Teraoka, who brought the image up to date with his 2001 work "Sarah and Octopus/Seventh Heaven", part of his Waves and Plagues collection.
+Another early instance is an illustration from the 1814 Hokusai book Kinoe no Komatsu, known as The Dream of the Fisherman's Wife.
+It is an example of shunga (Japanese erotic woodblock art) and has been reworked by a number of artists, such as Masami Teraoka, who brought the image up to date with his 2001 work "Sarah and Octopus/Seventh Heaven", which was part of his Waves and Plagues collection.

-A scholarly paper by Danielle Talerico showed that although western audiences often interpret Hokusai's famous design as rape, Japanese audiences of the Edo period would have viewed it as consensual.
-They would have recognized the print as depicting the legend of the female abalone diver Tamatori.
+While Western audiences in many cases interpret Hokusai's famous design as rape, Japanese audiences of the Edo period would have viewed it as consensual, recognizing the print as depicting the legend of the female abalone diver Tamatori.
 In the story, Tamatori steals a jewel from the Dragon King.
 During her escape, the Dragon King and his sea-life minions (including octopuses) pursue her.
 The dialogue in the illustration shows the diver and two octopuses expressing mutual enjoyment.

 Contemporary censorship in Japan dates to the Meiji period.
-The influence of European Victorian culture was a catalyst for legislative interest in public sexual mores.
-After the World War II, the Allies imposed a number of reforms onto the Japanese government including anti-censorship laws.
+The influence of European Victorian culture was a catalyst for legislative interest in public sexual practices.
+After World War II, the Allies imposed a number of reforms on the Japanese government, including censorship laws.
 The legal proscriptions against pornography, therefore, derive from the nation's penal code.
 Presently, "obscenity" is still prohibited.
 How this term is interpreted, however, has not remained constant.
-While exposed genitalia (and, until recently, pubic hair) is illegal, the diversity of permissible sexual acts is now wide compared with other liberal democracies.
+While exposed genitalia (and, until recently, pubic hair) is illegal, the diversity of permissible sexual acts is now fairly wide, relative to other liberal democracies.

 Leaders within the tentacle porn industry have stated that much of their work was initially directed at circumventing this policy.
 According to the mangaka Toshio Maeda: